-Before attending your digital marketing apprenticeship interview, you must be prepared.
-Below are some tips which will help you to have a successful interview.
+So with this in mind each employer looks for an apprentice with excellent transferable skills, a creative mindset and a great work ethic.
+Before attending any digital marketing apprenticeship interview, you must be prepared.
+Below are some tips which will help you in having a successful interview.

 Don’t be afraid to talk about yourself when asked.
-Talk about your hobbies and interests (any related to digital marketing would be advantageous), what you like to do on weekends etc. Mention awards and achievements you have gained over the years, whether they are from school or clubs.
-Make sure that you don’t overshare, but don’t give too short an answer.
+Talk about your hobbies and interests (any related to digital marketing would be advantageous), what you like to do on weekends etc. Mention awards and achievements you have gained over the years, whether they are from school/clubs or design related.

 Don’t just mention how you want to begin a career in digital marketing, speak about what you like about the business and what they have achieved.
 Mention any recent projects (if possible) that caught your interest and why.